appideasDOTcom/APPideasLights/README.md

 ```
 If compiling or installation fails, run the last command again.
 This is expected behavior for a first build in React Native

+## Using the mobile app

+If your controller has not been configured to connect to your network, go into your device's WiFi settings and connect to the access point that is created by the ESP.
+It will begin with "appideas-" After connecting to the access point, open the app.
+Alternatively, open a web browser and go to http://192.168.4.1:5050/ Supply your network credentials and click CONNECT.
+Connect your mobile device to your network again, then close and re-open the app.
+Tap "+" to add a controller by IP address.
+Once the controller is added, the main screen of the app will have a button showing its IP address.
+Tap the button to see the controls.
+To change the name of the controller or to update the IP address, tap the Config button.

+## Controlling lights from a web browser

 The ESP8266 controller will respond to http requests to the following endpoints:
 ```